poom10510/Chatbotseaweed/README.md

 # Chatbotseaweed

 This is chat bot for finalproject in kasetsart university.
-Objectiv for Dental appointment app.
+Objective for Dental appointment app's user use to check our apointment.

-In Privacy Policy we will
+In Privacy Policy we will:
 - Not collect user information
 - Use user information only for respond user demand.
 - user can delete information by yourself.